healthpen/healthpen/README.md

 Basic shit.
 I don't want any of u pedos, racists, zoo, ableist bs on my profile.

 Okegom/ The coffin of Andy and Leyley / Alfred's playhouse / Any of that stuff stay far from me.
-I literally don't want anything to do with your shit.
+I literally don't want anything to do with your shit, and you don't want anything to do w/ me.

 If ur not old enough to have discord then please don't interact with me.
 I'm a grown ass man